 - Legal expert(s): You may require some aid from your internal legal department to consider what contractual requirements may be necessary to accommodate local bylaws, administrative policies, and city purchasing requirements.

 - Procurement officer(s): You should plan to engage with your procurement department to understand city restrictions and requirements for procurement processes, including requests for information (RFIs) or RFPs.

 The core team will also be responsible for engaging internal and external stakeholders at different stages in the process.
 It is helpful to identify these stakeholders early on so they can be quickly engaged throughout the process.
 It may even be beneficial to form a solar advisory committee from these stakeholders; the Department of Energy’s Solar Powering Your Community report has guidance on doing so.
 Internally, these stakeholders may include your city’s legal or general counsel, finance or budget officer, and facility master planner.
 Your city manager or city council is a particularly important stakeholder; you should review project progress and milestones with them so they are engaged long before they are asked for any approvals.
-Externally, these stakeholders could include local businesses, community advisory groups, other cities, the local solar industry, local utilities, and advocacy groups.
+Externally, these stakeholders could include local businesses, community advisory groups, local housing authorities, other cities, the local solar industry, local utilities, and advocacy groups.